 CONTACT FREESE & GOSS TODAY FOR HELP WITH YOUR HAIR STRAIGHTENER RELAXER LAWSUIT

-If you or a loved one used chemical hair straighteners or hair relaxers and have been diagnosed with uterine, ovarian, endometrial or breast cancer, endometriosis or fibroids you may be eligible for compensation.
+If you or a loved one used chemical hair straighteners or hair relaxers and have been diagnosed with uterine, endometrial or ovarian cancer, or uterine fibroids requiring a hysterectomy or myomectomy, you may be eligible for compensation.
 Consult Freese & Goss right away.

 Freese & Goss has an experienced team of trial lawyers who focus on the representation of plaintiffs injured by defective drugs, medical devices, and consumer products, including hair straighteners and hair relaxers.
 Our trial lawyers have years of experience winning high verdicts and settlements for clients injured by defective products.
 We understand the law, science, and medicine involved in these

 cases, and we are committed to helping our clients recover the maximum compensation to which they may be entitled under the law.

 Contact us immediately at firstname.lastname@example.org and 800-558-5842 for a free consultation.